hrntsm/Tunny-docs/docs/faq/index.md

    2. Using soft constraints allows finding more practical solutions
    3. Expands the search space, increasing the possibility of finding better solutions

+## Optimization with constraints does not converge well

+While Tunny directly supports constraint input, it is not the only way to consider constraints.
+The following are possible

+1. Consider it as a direct constraint, like Tunny's.
+2. Consider constraint violations by adding penalty terms for constraints to the objective function.
+3. A function of constraints is added to the objective function to make it a multi-objective optimization.

+1 is as explained above.
+If your method supports consideration of constraints, you may want to try this method first.

+2 considers constraints by distorting the form of the objective function.
+Therefore, it does not have a significant impact in the case of methods such as GA, but it is different in the case of SMBO, such as Bayesian optimization.

+Bayesian optimization(GP or TPE) creates a surrogate model for the objective function.
+If there is a minimum value immediately adjacent to a point that does not satisfy the constraints, the surrogate model may not represent it well.
+Use caution about how the penalty term affects the shape of the objective function.

+Finally, there will be 3.
+Many cases where optimization with constraints does not work are situations where there are not many feasible solutions to begin with.

+In such cases, try solving the minimization with the constraint as the objective function.
+It is necessary to know how likely it is that a trial really satisfies the constraints.

+In the case of methods 1 and 2, if few feasible trial, sampler will only know that everything is bad and have little information about where to search.
+Therefore, it will not converge well.

+Basically, we recommend using methods 1 and 2, which take into account the constraint conditions when there are only occasional trials that do not satisfy the constraints, and using methods 3 for the rest of the time.

 ## Why is it slower compared to other optimization components like Wallacei or Galapagos?

 By default, Tunny saves results to separate files at each trial so that optimization can be restarted if Rhino crashes.
 This I/O operation makes it slower compared to other optimization components.

 For faster performance, we recommend using InMemoryMode.
-With this setting, all results are saved at once at the end of optimization rather than during the process, which improves speed.
+With this setting,
+all results are saved at once at the end of optimization rather than during the process, which improves speed.

 ## There are many optimization methods - which one should I choose?